Thursday, March 12, 2009

 Maple Crème BrûléeAs you may know, this week I'm focusing on maple syrup.
 I've made an appetizer and a main dish; now it's time for a dessert.

 Last week, I asked the foodies on Twitter for some of their favorite recipes that use maple syrup.
 I received several links to recipes and have made some of them.
-This recipe for Maple Crème Brûlée was inspired by @mellowly.
-I dug through my pile of recipes that I want to try and found three recipes that I'd cut out from a variety of sources.
+I dug through my pile of recipes that I wanted to try and found three recipes that I'd cut out from a variety of sources.
 This is a combination of the three.

 Some interesting facts about maple syrup: